 Making a really good red enchilada sauce is an extremely rewarding and messy procedure.
-Seeing that I order enchiladas at least once a week, I couldn’t go on any longer without paying tribute to this amazing Mexican comfort food.
+Because that I order enchiladas at least once a week, I couldn’t go on any longer without paying tribute to this amazing Mexican comfort food.
 It was time to actually MAKE it.

 When you want enchiladas you typically want them immediately and nothing about making enchilada sauce is quick and easy.
 Therefore it helps to treat the sauce-making as a separate event.
 Just make it ahead of time (usually a good weekend actitity) and store it in the fridge.
 The basic steps are quite simple … soak the chilis, roast your vegetables, throw them into a blender or food processor, strain the hell out of it, then add your stock and seasoning and simmer it a little to thicken up.

 My first attempts at red enchilada sauce were met with mediocre results because I put in mediocre effort with the lack of straining.
 To get a smooth, silky texture without seeds it really requires some patience with a cheesecloth and/or strainer.
 At the end your kitchen is going to look like a horror movie murder scene, so it helps to have a damp bleached towel on hand to quickly clean up so your surfaces don’t get stained.
 Or, lay down some newspaper and work on that.

 • ½ pound dried red chile peppers